 CHEM 345.
 MICROSCOPIC PHYSICAL CHEMISTRY: QUANTUM MECHANICS AND SPECTROSCOPY.
 An introduction to the principles of quantum mechanics and their application in describing molecular properties.
 An emphasis is placed on developing a solid understanding of the principles of spectroscopy.
 Three lectures and one lab per week.
-Prerequisites: Chemistry 102 or 105; Chemistry 231; and Mathematics 261.
+Prerequisites: Chemistry 231 and Mathematics 261.

 CHEM 346.
 MACROSCOPIC PHYSICAL CHEMISTRY: STATISTICAL MECHANICS, THERMODYNAMICS, AND KINETICS.
 The relationships between the properties of macroscopic systems are developed to gain an understanding of chemical equilibrium.
 The principles of statistical mechanics are introduced to show how thermodynamic properties can be predicted from molecular properties described by quantum mechanics.
 Connections are developed between chemical kinetics and reaction mechanisms.
 Three lectures and one lab per week.
-Prerequisites: Chemistry 102 or 105, and Mathematics 261.
+Prerequisites: Chemistry 112 and 114, or 105; and Mathematics 261.